 I stayed away from green powders for a long time.
 I didn’t think this is something I needed since I thought that my overall diet was quite healthy and balanced.
 But at some point, I couldn’t resist and bought myself spirulina powder from Holland & Barrett.
 I’ve heard that this was one of the most amazing things you can consume for your health and it comes with lots of health benefits.

-Spirulina powder is packed with minerals and vitamins and it’s extremely rich source of protein.
+Spirulina powder is packed with minerals and vitamins and it’s an extremely rich source of protein.
 No wonder I decided to give it a go.
-I thought this was one of the best ways of consuming extra vitamins and minerals as it was all natural.
-But something that not many people would mention online was that spirulina tasted horrible.
+I thought this was one of the best ways of consuming extra vitamins and minerals as it was all-natural.
+But something that not many people would mention online was that the spirulina powder tasted horrible.
 The first time I tried it (in a glass of water, as recommended) I almost vomited.
 I never tasted anything as revolting as this in my life before.

 As I couldn’t drink spirulina on its own I started adding it to smoothies to try and disguise the taste but it was still quite overpowering.
-At the end, the spirulina powder was left in my cupboard, got out of date and then I just threw it away.
+In the end, the spirulina powder was left in my cupboard, got out of date and then I just threw it away.
 Never again, I said to myself.
 Yes, natural is good but not like that.
-I came to a conclusion that I’d rather take natural capsule supplements if I think my body needs extra nutrients.
+I came to the conclusion that I’d rather take natural supplements in the form of capsules if I think my body needs extra nutrients.

 I haven’t totally given up on green powders though.
-I always love trying new health products so not that long ago I was happy to try Organax green powder and it wasn’t too bad.
-So I thought to continue exploring green powders and most recently I decided to try Lean Greens powder which is known as a number 1 green powder in the UK and it’s been featured in several UK’s health and fitness magazines.
+I always love trying new health products so not that long ago I was happy to try Organax green powder (review here) and it wasn’t too bad.
+So I thought to continue exploring green powders and most recently I decided to try Lean Greens powder which is known as a number 1 super greens powder in the UK and it’s been featured in several UK’s health and fitness magazines.